lndecastro/Teaching_and_Learning_with_AI/teaching_and_learning_with_ai/intro.md

 You will learn how to incorporate AI into various stages of the teaching process, including planning, class design, preparing assignments and exams, class delivery, student support, assessment, and reflection.
 A significant portion of the training is dedicated to understanding and applying prompt engineering techniques to guide AI models effectively.
 You will learn about different types of tools, prompts, how to structure them, and how to improve AI outputs through iteration.

+To start this discussion, let us have a look at Chegg's 2025 global student survey, which brings an overview of how college students across the globe are facing their academic life during this AI era.
 A Global Student Survey that includes GenAI: <br>
 https://claude.ai/public/artifacts/d8a00935-e738-481f-8102-2ee89ec12fa6